Please click here if you do not see a Nav Frame at left

 Okay, now repeat after me: "I still have a lot to learn."

 That one is hard to admit, isn't it?
 I mean, GEE!
 You've graduated from high school.
 You've graduated from college.
 You've been trying very hard to stifle your impatience so you could begin your career.
 Impatience is normal.
 Especially today.
 I mean, this is 2005!!
 The internet age.
-We have cell phones now.
-And our cell phones aren't just for talking on anymore.
-We can do all sorts of things with our cell phones... or we will in a few months, anyway.
+We have smartphones now.
+And our smartphones aren't just for talking on anymore.

 Right.
 And it'll all happen, like, y'know, next week or sumthin'.
 Look.
 You are not a nerd, right?
 I mean it.
 Nerds are smart. (^_^)